-Tear Gas released their first album, Piggy Go Getter, in 1970 on Famous Music.
-It features 10 songs written by vocalist David Batchelor and guitarist Zal Cleminson, including the lengthy numbers “Night Girl” and “Look What Else Is Happening.”
+Tear Gas released their first album, Piggy Go Getter, in October 1970 on Famous.
+It features 10 songs written by Batchelor and Cleminson, including the lengthy numbers “Night Girl” and “Look What Else Is Happening.”
 This and the followup were produced by Tony Chapman.
-Keyboardist Eddie Campbell and drummer Wullie Munro left after this release.

-In 1971, Tear Gas released their self-titled second album on Regal Zonophone.
-The Batchelor/Cleminson team wrote six of the nine songs, including “That’s What’s Real,” “I’m Glad,” “Lay It On Me,” and “The First Time.”
-The album also includes covers of Jethro Tull (“Love Story”) and Elvis Presley (“All Shook Up”).
-The band were joined on this release by cousins Ted McKenna (drums) and Hugh McKenna (keyboards).
+The band’s second album, simply titled Tear Gas, appeared in August 1971 on Regal Zonophone.
+Batchelor and Cleminson co-wrote six of the nine songs, including “That’s What’s Real,” “I’m Glad,” “Lay It On Me,” and “The First Time.”
+Tear Gas also includes covers of Jethro Tull (“Love Story”) and Elvis Presley (“Jailhouse Rock” and “All Shook Up,” both recorded live).

-The instrumental core of the Tear Gas lineup — Cleminson, the McKenna’s, and bassist Chris Glen — teamed with vocalist Alex Harvey in The Sensational Alex Harvey Band.
+The instrumental core of the Tear Gas lineup — Cleminson, the McKenna’s, and Glen — teamed with vocalist Alex Harvey in the Sensational Alex Harvey Band.
 SAHB released eight studio albums between 1972 and 1978, including one without Harvey.
 Batchelor worked as their producer.

 - Piggy Go Getter (1970)